Navid200/xDrip/docs/Nightscout/Tokens.md

 # Nightscout Tokens
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip and Nightscout](./Nightscout_page.md) > Nightscout Tokens

+You can create a token to share with a follower instead of giving them your API_SECRET.
+If you ever decide to stop sharing with someone, removing a token is much easier than changing your API_SECRET.

 1- Use a web browser to access your Nightscout.
 2- Click on the top right menu button and select `Admin Tools`.
 ![](./images/AdminTools.png)